-Sexual assault is about power and control and not a crime of passion where a person has uncontrollable sexual feelings.
+Sexual assault is about power and control and not a crime of passion.
 People who commit rape are acting out of a need to humiliate another person or to make themselves feel more powerful.
 And rape is not always about men attacking women – some men rape other men just to feel the same sense of power.

-Educational programs and resources are available to educate students regarding sexual assault education and prevention.
-Please contact the UCA Counseling Center (450-3138), UCA Police (450-3111), or Dean of Students (450 -3416) for educational programs, resources and/or reporting procedures when an assault has occurred.
+Educational programs and resources are available to educate students on the topic of sexual assault.
+Please contact the UCA Counseling Center (501) 450-3138 for educational programs and or resources.
+Please call the UCA Police Department at (501) 450-3111 to report a sexual assault/rape.
 Staff at the University of Central Arkansas are dedicated to providing a safe environment for our students and sexual violation of any individual will not be tolerated.

 Definition of Sex Offenses

 Arkansas legal definition of rape – A person commits rape if he/she engages in sexual intercourse or deviant sexual activity with another person: (a) by forcible compulsion; (b) who is incapable of consent because he/she is physically helpless, mentally defective, or mentally incapacitated or (c) who is less than fourteen (14) years old (the perpetrator has to be three years older than the victim for this to apply).